Skip to main content

 If nothing is loaded on a Sound nothing can be triggered, and if you use a Native Instruments Komplete Kontrol S-series keyboard the Light Guide will remain white to indicate that nothing loaded.
 Additionally, Komplete Kontrol S-series keyboards have a dedicated KEY MODE button to quickly active the Drumkit option for the selected Group in Maschine.

-By selecting Drumkit you also affect how MIDI is exported from Maschine to another host sequencer when using the MIDI dragger in the Pattern editor, for more information on the how to drag and drop MIDI from your Patterns to your desktop or host software please read: Importing/Exporting Audio and MIDI to/from Patterns.
+By selecting Drumkit you also affect how MIDI is exported from Maschine to another host sequencer when using the MIDI dragger in the Pattern editor, for more information on the how to drag and drop MIDI from your Patterns to your desktop or host software please read: Importing/exporting audio and MIDI to/from Patterns.

 Manual: This option allows you to configure the MIDI note input based on your own preferences, including the Source, Channel, Start Note and Thru settings.